mamisaki/TractoFlowProc/README.md

 cd ~/TractFlowProc
 nohup ./run_FreeSurfer.py ~/TractFlow_workspace/input > nohup_FS.out &
 ```
 The process will take a very long time (almost a day for one subject, depending on the CPU).
-Multiple subjects are processed in parallel, and the number of simultaneous processes is '(number of CPU cores)//2'.
+Multiple subjects can be processed in parallel, and the number of simultaneous processes is '(number of CPU cores)//2'.
 The files processed by FreeSurfer are stored in the folder ~/TractFlow_workspace/freesurfer.
 Each subject's aparc+aseg.nii.gz and wmparc.nii.gz are created in the input folder.